plomek/Axon-Robot/README.md

 <b>Axon is currently a working prototype.
 While it’s fully functional, it's not yet fully polished and still needs some improvements and refinements to make it easier to assemble, more reliable, and more user-friendly.
 Just keep in mind that when we started this project, we had no cad experience and were 16 and 17 years old.</b>

 Axon is an open-source robot that uses AI.
 It can move its arms and head, and it can also drive around.
 It has AI-powered speech recognition, so you can control it with your voice.
 It uses a database of questions with actions, along with a large language model (LLM), to answer other questions.
 It also has a built-in screen, colorful LED eyes, and can be controlled through a website interface.
-We are working on it sice May 2024
+We are working on it since May 2024
 <div align="center">
   <img src="/.github/3.jpg"/>
 </div>